Financial Aid FAQs

 Your financial need is based on two factors:

 - Cost of Attendance (COA) – This is a budget amount that shows what it will cost a typical student to go to school.
 The Cost of Attendance includes direct costs such as tuition and fees.
-It also includes allowances for housing, food, transportation, books and supplies.
+It also includes allowances for housing, food, transportation, books, course materials, supplies, and equipment.
 This is not the exact amount you owe the college; it is an estimate of expected costs related to your education.

 - Expected Family Contribution (EFC) -This number is determined by the federal government based on your FAFSA.